 Moving an Aging Parent In with You?
-How to Prepare Your Home
+Learn How to Prepare Your Home for Seniors

 Are you considering moving an aging parent in with you, or have you already decided to do so?
 Home care can be an excellent option for seniors who are starting to need a little extra help taking care of day-to-day tasks.
 If your elderly parent has health or mobility issues, or if living alone might be putting their safety at risk, moving your aging parents in with you could be the best solution for everyone.

 It's important to do some thinking and planning before you move your senior parent into your house.
 Home caregiving is a big change, and it will impact your spouse's and children's lives as well as your own.
 A little forethought can help you make your house as safe as possible for your parent, while keeping everyone else as comfortable and happy as possible.
 Here are seven things to consider doing before you bring your parent to live with you.

 7 Ways to Prepare Your Home for Your Aging Parents

 1. Prepare a room for your parent on the first floor, if possible.

 It's safest and easiest for seniors to live on the first floor whenever possible.
 Even if your parent can handle stairs now, that might change in the next few years.
 If you have a one-story house, you're all set.
 If not, see if you can clear out a room on the first floor for your parent.
 No bedrooms on the first floor?
 Consider converting a den or study into a bedroom.

 2. Consider putting in a ramp or automatic stair lift.

 Stairs can be difficult or dangerous for the elderly.
 If your parent uses a wheelchair or walker, or if they're starting to have more trouble walking than they used to, it's a good idea to take some precautions when it comes to stairs.

 If you have a two-story house, consider putting in an automatic stair lift so the upper floor is accessible to your parent.
 A stair lift is a seat that can lift someone safely up or down a flight of stairs.